 You can ride right up to the show, as all CU Presents venues have banks of outdoor bike racks nearby.
 Using Google Maps for directions is easy: just type in your starting point and destination and select the bicycle symbol.

 Skateboards are not allowed inside our venues, but it's free and easy to store your board nearby.
-A skateboard storage rack is available in front of the Cristol Chemistry and Biochemistry lecture hall, just east of the Theatre & Dance building.
+A skateboard storage rack is available in front of the Cristol Chemistry and Biochemistry lecture hall, just east of the University Theatre Building.
 Don't forget to bring your own lock.